sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-05T07:17:01.000Z**
+**2023-12-07T16:25:22.000Z**

 \#LoadsheddingUpdate

-Tuesday, 05 December 2023: Due to improved generation capacity and adequate emergency reserves, loadshedding was reduced to Stage 2 at 09:00 today until 16:00.
-Stage 3 loadshedding will be implemented from 16:00 today until 16:00 on Wednesday.
-Then Stage 4…
+Thursday, 07 December 2023:

+Eskom confirms that Stage 4 loadshedding was implemented at 16:00 today and will continue until 05:00 on Friday.

+This will be followed by Stage 3 loadshedding from 05:00 until 16:00 on Friday.

+ Eskom will communicate further on…